tembo-io/website/docusaurus/docs/tembo-cloud/how-billing-works.md

 <details>
 <summary><b>What payment methods do you accept?</b></summary>
 We partner with Stripe to process payments.
-Stripe accepts all major credit cards internationally.
+Stripe accepts all major credit cards.
 </details>

 <details>